 Many Italians opt to escape humid inland cities during July and August in favor of the white sandy beaches dotted along Puglia’s coastline, so if you’re after a real Italian beach holiday, that is the place to be.
 Pescoluse, also known as the Maldives of Salento, and Baia dei Turchi in Otranto are both popular spots to swim or sunbathe.

-If you’re not a fan of the beach, autumn is generally considered the best time to explore central Puglia’s hills and valleys, as temperatures are cooler.
+On the other hand, if you’re not a fan of the beach, autumn is generally considered the best time to explore central Puglia’s hills and valleys, as temperatures are cooler.
 Famous for its Trulli, head to the UNESCO World Heritage town, Alberobello, to take a guided tour of the historic center without the chaos of summer crowds.
 For more ideas on where to explore in the heel of Italy’s boot, check out our suggested itinerary.

 Sicily is another popular tourist destination thanks to Mount Etna, which can be hiked year-round, the Aeolian Islands, which boast volcanic black beaches and hot springs, and archaeological sites such as the Valle dei Templi in Agrigento.